thegeek36/Django-Rest-Framework/README.md

 - Delved into Request and Response objects, understanding them in-depth for crafting robust APIs.
 - Developed CRUD APIs using class and function based views.

+## Day 5: Generic Views, Mixins, and Concrete View Classes 🔄

+- Learned about Generic API Views for streamlining common operations.
+- Explored Mixins and how they can be used to add functionalities to views.
+- Gained insights into Concrete View Classes for more specialized views.
+- Well-documented code for better understanding and future reference.

 Stay tuned for more updates 📚👩‍💻📈

-Feel free to explore the code and documentation to see my progress in action.If you'd like to follow along with my learning, check out the <a href = "https://www.youtube.com/playlist?list=PLbGui_ZYuhijTKyrlu-0g5GcP9nUp_HlN"> <b>YouTube playlist </b>  </a> from where I am learning DRF.Happy coding! 😊🚀
+Feel free to explore the code and documentation to see my progress in action.If you'd like to follow along with my learning, check out the <a href = "https://www.youtube.com/playlist?list=PLbGui_ZYuhijTKyrlu-0g5GcP9nUp_HlN"> <b>YouTube playlist </b>  </a> from where I am learning DRF.
+Happy coding! 😊🚀